35.htm

 NOVOFLEX FOLLOW FOCUS TELEPHOTO LENS SYSTEMS

-Novoflex NIKA Nikon F mount SLR adapter, only available with the purchase of the Model D outfit or the Novoflex fast shot lens outfit listed above, Mint-, $125.
-This adapter allows the Nikon D2X and D200 and no doubt some other Nikon digital cameras to work in the aperture priority mode with the built-in Nikon camera light meter.
+Novoflex NIKA Nikon F mount SLR adapter, only available with the purchase of the Model D outfit or the Novoflex fast shot lens outfit listed above, $125.
+This adapter allows digital Nikon SLRs to work in the aperture priority mode with the built-in Nikon camera light meter.
 See below for adapters for some other cameras.
 Other camera adapters are available new from Calumet or Novoflex.

 35mm RANGEFINDER

-90mm F2.2 Leitz Thambar portrait lens with custom center spot filter, rear lens cap, glass perfect, focuses smoothly, tested with color film--performs beautifully and provides the widest range of sharpness I've ever seen, best 35mm soft focus lens I've tested, barrel cosmetically Ex+.
+90mm F2.2 Leitz Thambar portrait lens with custom center spot filter, rear lens cap, glass perfect, focuses smoothly, tested with color film--performs beautifully and provides the widest range of sharpness I've ever seen, best 35mm soft focus lens I've tested.
 The image of the dafodils is at the softest setting.
 One image of the tulips is near the softest setting and the other is without the center filter @ ~F7.
 The center filter blocks the sharp image forming rays from the center of the lens allowing only the soft rays from the periphery of the lens to form the image.
 Not many people know that the Thambar is a short mount lens in a separate focusing mount.
 If you remove the Thambar from the focusing mount, you could easily mount the lens on a bellows or on a focusing mount for another camera--say a digital camera.
 Now that's exciting because there is no other lens like the Thambar.
-The ZOOAN helical focusing mount listed below will accept the Thambar and because it is not as collectable it could be altered to serve as the focusing mount for your camera by mounting a coupling ring for your camera on the back of it......and it would allow you to focus closer.
-Of course, you could put the Thambar onto an Epson RD-1 digital camera and go to work immediately.........and soon Leica will introduce a digital back for their R8/9 SLR bodies that will allow you to use the Thambar (with a screw mount to M adapter) on a high resolution Leica SLR!
 Many of Leica's short mount lenses are long focus lenses that actually cover more than 35mm.
 That is the case with the Thambar.
 I put the lens on a 4X5 Sinar.
 The lens will cover 6X9cm.
 This lens is in a class by itself for 35mm.
 If you mount this lens on 6X6cm, 6X7cm or 6X9cm, you will have an extraordinary item capable of unique images.
 Lens now adapted to fit Nikon.
 By removing the short mount lens from the focusing mount and replacing the focusing mount with a Leitz recessed Helical focusing mount adapted to Nikon, the lens is unaltered.
-I have been using the lens on a Nikon D70s.
+I have been using the lens on a Nikon digital SLR.
 It is really wonderful to have the special Thambar soft focus effect on grainless digital files that may be levels-adjusted with ease.
 Adjusting the levels really improves such images.
 Now the lens focuses much closer than before and yet it still focuses on infinity.
-The last image was made on the Nikon D70s.
+The last image was made on a Nikon digital SLR.
 Now with a lens shade.
 Note that you cannot expect to use this lens or any other soft focus lens like an ordinary lens.
 The image must be lit appropriately for soft focus lenses.
 Light the image as you would for an ordinary lens and your analog or digital film and you can expect muddy images.
 The images I chose to photograph are excellent examples of the type of images that look good photographed with a soft focus lens.
-Even these images benefitted from a levels adjustment in Photoshop. $3500
+Even these images benefitted from a levels adjustment in Photoshop. $OLD, but the Nikon adapter is still available and listed just below.

-Leica Meter MC, function not checked, cosmetically VG, $10
+Leica Meter MC, not working, cosmetically VG, $5

 Leitz 45 degree focusing loupe for visoflex, Ex, $50

-Leitz M series leather case for body w/lens, with strap, Ex, $35
+Leitz M series leather case for body w/lens, with strap, VG, $35

-Leitz M series leather case for body w/meter and lens, with strap, Ex, $35
+Leitz M series leather case for body w/lens, strap broken. $35

 Leica screwmount black body cap, Mint, $40

-Lots of Leica copy equipment and enlargers on Leitz enlarger list and Leitz Aristophot equipment on copy camera list
+Lots of Leica copy equipment and enlargers on my Leitz Enlargers web page and on my Copy Cameras web page.

 Canon filter holder for FL 19mm F3.5 R lens, for using series 9 filters on 77mm threaded lens, Mint, $80